danielharrington06/COMP0002-C-Coursework/README.md

 # COMP0002 C Coursework

 It is recommended that this `.md` file is viewed in *Preview* mode rather than viewing the source code.
-Please read the this file in its entirety before looking at my program.
+Please read the this file in its entirety before looking at the program.

+Videos of the code working can be found under `example-media/`.

 ## Description